fowlertm/semiTakeHome/README.md

 With this context established, actually running the application couldn't be simpler.

-You should already have Docker going from the Weaviate documentation.
+You should already have Docker going from the Weaviate documentation (if Docker is powered down try `docker-compose up`).
 Booting up the book searcher simply requires running `npm start` in the command line, which should return this:

 ```
 > book-search-weaviate@1.0.0 start